BlockchainCommons/cbor-book/src/part_2/using_dcbor.md

 Note the use of `diagnostic_flat()` in this example, which returns the diagnostic notation with no line breaks or indentation.
 In previous examples we also used either `hex()` or `hex_annotated()` depending on the desired formatting.

-## Heterogenous Maps
+## Heterogeneous Maps

-CBOR (and the `dcbor` library) supports heterogenous maps, which means that the keys and values can be of different types within the same map.
-The technique is basically the same as with heterogenous arrays: you use `CBOR` as the type for the keys and values, and then convert them to the appropriate types when you extract them.
+CBOR (and the `dcbor` library) supports heterogeneous maps, which means that the keys and values can be of different types within the same map.
+The technique is basically the same as with heterogeneous arrays: you use `CBOR` as the type for the keys and values, and then convert them to the appropriate types when you extract them.

 ```rust
 {{#rustdoc_include ../../tests/using_dcbor.rs:test_13}}